soerr/UnturnedDocumentation/Config.json/browser.md

 - `Monetized` - your server has monetization options that affect gameplay.
 For example, kits, vaults, or special items.

 ### BookmarkHost
 Configuring the Bookmark Host property along with a Login Token enables the bookmark button.
 When players bookmark your server they can then find it in the Bookmarks page in-game.
+It's nice to have, but not necessary.
+To learn how to set up the Bookmark Host, check out the [official documentation](https://docs.smartlydressedgames.com/en/stable/servers/bookmark-host.html).
 The Bookmarks page looks like this:

 ![bookmarks page](assets/bookmarks.png)

-It's nice to have, but not necessary.
-To learn how to set up the Bookmark Host, check out the [official documentation](https://docs.smartlydressedgames.com/en/stable/servers/bookmark-host.html).

-## Summary
+## Conclusion
 This is all you need to know about the `Browser` section in the `Config.json` file.

-## Sample from my server
-Here's an example of a complete `Browser` section in the `config.json` file from my Unturned America server:
+Here's an example of a complete `Browser` section in the `config.json` file from my Unturned America server to help you understand how it all fits together:
 ```json
 "Browser": {
   "Icon": "https://i.imgur.com/xz6ONp2.png",